Call Us

 Figuring out how to tell someone you're depressed can be daunting, however, once you open up, you may start to feel a little better.
 It helps to talk to someone about what you’re going through, but don’t feel as though you have to tell everyone, at least not straightaway.

-Try to reach out to someone who is a good listener, discreet, trustworthy, reliable, non-judgemental and supportive, so they can offer a different perspective.
-If possible, it can also be very helpful to speak to somebody who has gone through something similar, as it’s likely that they will be able to empathise with you and provide tips on how to cope with depression.
+Try to reach out to someone who's a good listener, discreet, trustworthy, reliable, non-judgemental and supportive, so they can offer a different perspective.
+If possible, it can also be very helpful to speak to someone who's gone through something similar, as it’s likely they'll be able to empathise with you and provide tips on how to cope with depression.

-With regards to working life, inform those that ‘need to know’ so they can support you effectively in the work environment.
-HR, occupational health and immediate line managers are top of the list on this.
-Some people have reservations about speaking up at work as they fear that they may be judged, their competence may be questioned or that they may be gossiped about.
+With regards to working life, inform people that ‘need to know’ so they can support you effectively in the work environment.
+HR, occupational health and immediate line managers are top of the list for this.
+Some people have reservations about speaking up at work, as they fear they may be judged, their competence may be questioned or they may be gossiped about.
 In the modern world, this is rarely the case - you’re far more likely to be met with support and understanding.

-Sharing your troubles with those that have a legal responsibility to support you can protect your employment and give you the opportunity to get help.
-Many workplaces now have mental health champions, and many corporate and government services have links to various mental health services and bespoke employee assistance programmes.
-Speaking to the appropriate people in your workplace means that you will gain information on the support that’s available to you, which can all play a role in your road to recovery.
+Sharing your troubles with people that have a legal responsibility to support you can protect your employment and give you the opportunity to get help.
+Many workplaces now have mental health champions, and many corporate and government services have links to various mental health services and bespoke employee assistance programmes (EAPs).
+Speaking to the appropriate people in your workplace means you'll gain information on the support that’s available to you, which can all play a role in your road to recovery.

 How to talk to a friend about depression

-Whilst it’s impossible to predict exactly how your chosen person/people will react when you've told them you're depressed and struggling, it can help to weigh up the different possibilities so you can prepare:
+While it’s impossible to predict exactly how your chosen person/people will react when you tell them you're depressed and struggling, it can help to weigh up the different possibilities so you can prepare.

 The person may respond really positively.
-They may ask you questions about your depression, ask how they can support you, and reassure you that they will always be there for you when you need them
+They may ask you questions about your depression, ask how they can support you, and reassure you that they'll always be there for you when you need them.

-Remember, if you feel like your loved one’s reaction isn’t as positive as you would have hoped, it’s very unlikely they’re trying to hurt or upset you - they probably just need time to understand what you have told them and learn ways to support you.
+Remember, if you feel like your loved one’s reaction isn’t as positive as you would have hoped, it’s very unlikely they’re trying to hurt or upset you - they probably just need time to understand what you've told them and learn ways to support you.

 How to tell someone I’m depressed